AgentMC/Sao19/Translate/En/Part2.md

 The only depressing moment was the occasional party held at her father's birthplace, the house of fourth class aristocrat.
 Her grandfather, who was a father of four, had been called to heaven by the time Ronye was still a baby, and the eldest son, Ronye’s uncle, the head of a family with insufferable aristocratic temperament ── took over the house.
 Her gorgeously looking aunt was disgusting when she falsely praised Ronye's mother's old dress and things like that were inevitable so she didn’t want to go at those parties every time.

-However, after the “Rebellion of four empires” has been finished, the aristocratic system was greatly reformed.
+However, after the “Rebellion of Four Empires” has been finished, the aristocratic system was greatly reformed.
 All their land was released.
 Aristocracy classes were also abolished.
 Only the soldiers' allowance was left behind, but that alone was not enough and every aristocrat had to get a job at the restructured “human forces army”.

 For the former Emperors families, this change was the same as a natural disaster, but if you ask Ronye, it has only become the proper way it should finally be.
 The era of loud titles and high ranks granted solely because of the origin was over and sword power and intelligence, as well as experience and knowledge, allowed people to take up key positions.